gvsu-cis350/gvsu-cis350/README.md

 *Note - check Blackboard for any in-class assignments and assignment files!*

 * **Oct.
 19th** - Term project presentations
+  * Ensure you check your slides into your team's GitHub the day of your presentation!
+* **Oct.
+21st** - HW4

 ## Course Description